Your obstetrician may often prescribe Doxinate during pregnancy to provide symptomatic relief from severe nausea and vomiting.

 Usually, morning sickness starts between the 4th and 9th week of pregnancy, and peaks between the 7th and 12th week (2).
 If the condition is severe, you can take Doxinate early on, as prescribed by the doctor.
 However, ensure that you complete the entire course of the medicine and do not stop taking it without consulting your doctor.

-Depending on your health and the progression of pregnancy, the doctor will decide whether or not you should continue with the medicine.
+Depending on your maternal health and the progression of pregnancy, the doctor will provide you with the required medical advice to ensure safe and effective drug usage.